hilmanski/freeStuffDev/content/blog/write-html-dynamically-component-with-mini-ssg.md

 ```

+It's a build tool, means you have to run a command (in this case \`npm run dev\`) to generate final static sites for you.
+I also integrate live server, so you can have localserver running while you are building your sites.

 That's the preview of mini SSG package that I built, maybe you need this too :).
 Here is [mini SSG website's link](https://minissg.vercel.app/)